stephaneVercouillieBMID/slate/source/confirm.html.md

 <a name="Onboarding"></a>
 # 2. Prerequisites

+## 2.1.
+Signing up your application in itsme® B2B portal

 Before you can integrate your application with itsme® Confirm service, you MUST set up a project in the <a href="https://brand.belgianmobileid.be/d/CX5YsAKEmVI7" target="blank">itsme® B2B portal</a>.
 From here, you will be able to

 <ul>